CiscoDevNet/thousandeyes-kubernetes-operator/docs/page_load_an.md

    ```
    The test will be removed from ThousandEyes dashboard.

-2. You can add **thousandeyes.devnet.cisco.com/test-url** only to Service.
+2. You can also just add **thousandeyes.devnet.cisco.com/test-url** to Service.

    The test will be created with settings by default.